 The Company has devised proper systems to ensure compliance with the provisions of allapplicable Secretarial Standards issued by the Institute of Company Secretaries of Indiaand that such systems are adequate and operating effectively.

 BUSINESS RESPONSIBILITY REPORT

-Your Directors wish to place on record their sincere appreciation for the assistance andcontinuous support extended by the Companys employees & their familiesshareholders customers financial institutions banks vendors dealers and investors fortheir continued support.
+The Directors wish to place on record their sincere appreciation for the assistance andcontinuous support extended by the Companys employees & their familiesshareholders customers financial institutions banks vendors dealers and investors fortheir continued support.
 The Directors also thank the Department of Telecommunicationsthe Central and State Governments and others associated with the activities of the Companyfor their co-operation.

 | ||For and on behalf of the Board of Directors |

-| ||Ankur Verma ||N. Srinath |
+| ||Ankur Verma ||Srinath Narasimhan |

-| ||Director ||Director |
+|Place: Mumbai ||Director ||Director |